RiccardoSpolaor/Flood-disaster-prediction/README.md

 tool in order to prevent the most dramatic scenarios.
 For this reason we proposed the implementation of a *Bayesian Network* to model the likelihood of floods in various municipalities of the Italian region Veneto.
-The structure of the network was inspired by the paper *Assessing urban flood disaster risk using Bayesian network model and GIS applications* [https://www.tandfonline.com/doi/full/10.1080/19475705.2019.1685010], although quite deeply modified for didactic reasons.
+The structure of the network was inspired by the paper [_Assessing urban flood disaster risk using Bayesian network model and GIS applications_](https://www.tandfonline.com/doi/full/10.1080/19475705.2019.1685010), although quite deeply modified for didactic reasons.
 The project was developed in *Python* using the `pgmpy` library.

 ## Repository structure